 - 1. Keep aware of the water heater and holding tank capacities.
-All water used will drain through the plumbing lines into the gray water holding tank. - 2.
+All water used, will drain through the plumbing lines into the grey water holding tank. - 2.
 Be sure the water heater is ON and has had sufficient time to heat the water. - 3.
-If dry camping, be sure the 12V water pump is ON. - 4.
+If dry camping, be sure the 12-volt water pump is ON. - 4.
 Turn ON the hot and cold knobs, and adjust the water temperature before showering. - 5.
 To conserve water while showering, wet down and turn OFF the water while using soap, then rinse. - 6.
+When shower is finished, shut OFF the hot and cold knobs.

+There is no shut-off valve for the showerhead; shut-off is at the hot and cold knobs only.
 After use, the showerhead may still drip slightly, even in the OFF position.
 This is normal and does not indicate a leak or defect.